samueleufv/pracitcalworkII-my_website/README.md

 -added the sixth page: degree.html with relative css fot its content in public folder and CSS folder -added the seventh page: fce.html in public folder and CSS folder -added a captcha to contact.html in public folder -added .gitignore in root folder
+-first deployment on 29 December 2024